dvnc0/git-destroyer/README.md

 A CLI Git Repository manager.

 ## Usage
-Download the Git Destroyer codebase and create an alias to `src/git-destroyer`.
+Download the Git Destroyer codebase or use Composer `composer create-project danc0/git-destroyer` and create an alias to `src/git-destroyer`.
 This will allow you to use this file in the CLI with an alias instead of having to type `php [PATH TO INSTALL]/src/git-destroyer`.
 Examples going forward will assume an alias of `git-destroyer` is set up.

 ## Basics